mokazuma/replyerbrain/README.md

 - ROI to ROI analysis was performed by CONN
 - Seed to voxel analysis was performed by CONN
-- Graph theory analysis was performed by BrainConnectivity toolbox
+- Graph theory analysis was performed by CONN and BrainConnectivity toolbox
 - Decoding analysis was performed by Nilearn and Scikit-learn
+- Visualization was performed by CONN, Nilearn, PySurfer, and Circlize